Topological chiral superconductivity beyond pairing in a Fermi liquid: Chiral superconductivity driven by purely repulsive interactions

 All the superconducting states studied in the paper, $K_{2a}$, $K_{2b}$, \etc, break the time-reversal and reflection symmetry in the orbital motion of electrons, and thus carry magnetic moment.
 The $K_{2a}$, $K_{2b}$, and $K_{2c}$ superconducting states has two spin-valley components with a higher density, and the other two spin-valley components with a lower density.
 The $K_{4a}$, $K_{4b}$ and $K_{4c}$ superconducting states have all four spin-valley components at equal density.
 The other superconducting state has one spin-valley component with a highest density, and the other three spin-valley components with lower densities.

-Because the densities in different spin-valley components have quantized ratios and is very different between those chiral superconducting states and quarter Fermi liquid, the zero-temperature transition between chiral superconducting states and quarter Fermi liquid is first order.
-This is a key prediction of this paper.
+Because the densities in different spin-valley components have quantized ratios and is very different between those chiral superconducting states and quarter Fermi liquid, the zero-temperature transition between those $K$-matrix chiral superconducting states and quarter Fermi liquid is first order.